bartwroblewski/minsk/README.md

 ## Usage

 You can start a new game and wait for others to join or join someone else's game.
+(or just open the app in a new browser app play by against yourself!)

 Each game expires after some time of inactivity.